 Island of Taiwan - Also Known as The Republic of China

 My Navy Duty Assignments: November 68 - January 1971

-My Navy duty assignments came about as a direct result of my career occupational speciality.
-After completing a nine month Chinese Mandarin course at Monterey, California, I received my occupational specialty training as a Communications Technician Interpretive Branch cryptologic linguist at San Angelo, Texas.
+My Navy duty assignments came about as a direct result of my career occupational specialty.
+After completing a nine-month Chinese Mandarin course at Monterey, California, I received my occupational specialty training as a Communications Technician Interpretive Branch cryptologic linguist at San Angelo, Texas.
 Following graduation from this security training at the end of October of 1968, I was now prepared to go overseas and apply my language and cryptologic training.